-It doesn't have the most modern UI—it's modeled after Mozilla's browser, Firefox, and uses a tab system—but you wouldn't choose Thunderbird for its style points anyway.
+For a mail app for Windows, it doesn't have the most modern UI—it's modeled after Mozilla's browser, Firefox, and uses a tab system.
+But you wouldn't choose Thunderbird for its style points anyway.
 Still, you have options.
-To see them, click on the hamburger menu at the top right.
-From here, you'll be able to customize the look of the app, select privacy settings, and choose basic functions like email composition options.
+To see them, click on the hamburger menu at the top-right.
+From there, you'll be able to customize the look of the app, select privacy settings, and choose basic functions like email composition options.
 Themes such as Suave, Dark Fox, and Two Little Birds (shown above) provide different looks for your inbox.

 Best Windows email client for people who live in their inbox

 One of the more modern and user-friendly email clients I tested, Mailbird's array of third-party integrations makes managing both email and your most-used apps easy.
 When connected, the integrations share the UI with your inbox, which makes Mailbird attractive for users who don't want to leave.
 Slack, Trello, Google Drive, Dropbox, and Twitter are just some of the apps with native integrations.